Decentralization: A Qualitative Survey of Node Operators: Methodology and Context

-We undertook a survey of node operators from organisations that run validator nodes.
-An anonymous survey was posted to private validator communication channels, private threads and private forums for networks in the Cosmos Ecosystem.
-Typically, these threads are kept up-to-date by core teams and foundations, and are invite-only.
-The reason is that these channels are often used for coordination in the event of a security patch, cyber attack or other critical event.
-However, this also meant that targeting these channels, even for an anonymous survey, resulted in a large pool of organisations and their users.
+We undertook an anonymous survey and semi-structured interviews of node operators from organisations that run validator nodes.
+Blockchains, whether Proof-of-Work, or (delegated) Proof-of-Stake, require nodes to operate, and consequently, we have focussed on the technical practitioners that operate these nodes for our fieldwork, rather than a more general survey of stakeholders.
+We recruited from private validator forums and channels, as well as Foundation or Core Team invite-only managed channels for active validators, with the teams' permission.
+The exact channels are not revealed here so as to avoid the possibility of identifying an interview participant, or their organisation, based on their publicly observable network participation.

+Due to the potentially serious consequences in terms of reputational damage, impact to businesses or even threats to individuals, we could only proceed under a protocol designed to ensure strict anonymity of participants.
+For the survey, this meant an anonymous approach, and for the semi-structured interview, this meant immediately transcribing the conversation, before deleting the source audio and assigning it a UUID.

+For both survey and interviews, the goal was to target technical members of staff; however, for reasons of anonymity, we did not ask for interviewees' roles in case that became a data point usable for de-anonymising a participant.
+For similar reasons, we did not collect demographic data about respondents.

-It is hard to establish the total pool of unique operators in a given set of channels, since many operate on several chains, but we estimate the reach of our recruitment to have been in the hundreds.
-For context, using node data we collected on the 3rd of May 2024, across 62 Cosmos chains tracked by the chain explorer Mintscan, there were 2,275 unique validators\footnote{A time-stamped image of the chain explorer Mintscan's validator dashboard be found in \url{https://github.com/envoylabs/cosmos\_data}}.
+It is hard to establish the unique operators in a given set of channels, since many operate on several chains, and multiple staff from a single company may be in a channel, but we estimate the reach of our recruitment to have been in the hundreds.
+Most channels do not expose public membership numbers or lists, so this estimate is based on the size of mainnet validator sets for the channels maintained by networks.
+For context, using node data collected on the 3rd of May 2024, across 62 Cosmos chains, there were 2,275 unique validators.\footnote{A time-stamped image of the chain explorer Mintscan can be found in \url{https://github.com/envoylabs/cosmos\_data}; the raw data is not exposed via API.} The data are summarized in Table \ref{table:recruitment}.